Survodutide

 • Cycle Length: Indefinite use with reassessment approximately every 6 months

 • Special Notes: Escalate dosage slowly by approximately 300 mcg every 2 weeks as tolerated.
 Do not exceed 3.0 mg/week.
 Survodutide is considered one of the more promising investigational peptides for obesity combined with fatty liver disease (MASH/NASH).
-Its glucagon receptor activity may help increase fat oxidation and energy expenditure beyond what traditional GLP-1 drugs provide.
+Its glucagon receptor activity may help increase fat oxidation and energy expenditure beyond what traditional GLP-1 therapies provide.
 Researchers are especially interested in its potential to reduce liver fat while supporting significant weight loss.
 Slow dose escalation is commonly emphasized to improve gastrointestinal tolerability.

-5. Mechanism of Action
+6. Mechanism of Action

-Survodutide combines GLP-1 receptor agonism with glucagon receptor activation, potentially influencing both appetite regulation and metabolic energy expenditure pathways simultaneously.
+Survodutide combines GLP-1 receptor agonism with glucagon receptor activation, potentially influencing both appetite regulation and metabolic energy-expenditure pathways simultaneously.

 • Appetite suppression signaling